cothonaty/misc/Update II toolbars/README.md

-Place into a II project folder and run upd.bat
+Place into an II project folder and run upd.bat